How to improve refereeing standards in T&T; Look Loy submits proposal to TTFA

 General rules of the Board

-- A minimum of half of the members plus one should constitute a Quorum of the meetings of the Board;
+- A minimum of half of the members plus one will constitute a quorum of the meetings of the Board;

 - ‘Robert’s rules’ of meetings will apply at all meetings;